StefFrustagli/narcissism-sources/README.md

 ### Code

 The code was mainly based on Code Institute's walkthrough in the Django module.
-This is my first time using technologies such as Django and Bootstrap, so it has been challenging, but my goal is to keep working on this project going forward and improve the code.
+This is my first time using technologies such as Django and Bootstrap, so it has been challenging.
+My goal is to keep working on this project to improve it.

 ### Acknowledgment